 This week has tipped the scales further for serious and immediate intervention for people in domestically violent situations.
-Even as I write this another domestic incident has taken place in Victoria.
+Even as this is written, another domestic incident has taken place in Victoria.

-Whilst I understand the need for the Government to concentrate on drug related issues such as the ice epidemic, the real emergency is in our homes and those toxic relationships that are tearing families apart and placing untold strain on the resources available to assist people in crisis.
+Whilst their is a need for the Government to concentrate on drug related issues such as the ice epidemic, the real emergency is in our homes and those toxic relationships that are tearing families apart and placing untold strain on the resources available to assist people in crisis.

 "Domestic violence – not the budget – has become our national emergency"

 There are many reasons people don't leave their very difficult home circumstances; from a misplaced sense of loyalty, to fear of the unknown – which is of course, understandable.
 Now – more than ever – it’s imperative to focus on offering a safe haven without the red tape that currently exists for emergency accommodation.